 Before the first EQUATOR meeting, we searched literature to identify published reporting guidelines and surveyed authors to examine how the guidelines were developed and to identify problems encountered during their development (see Simera et al, PLoS Med 2008).
 The survey results and meeting discussions helped us to prioritise the main activities for a successful start to the EQUATOR Network’s efforts to improve the quality of reporting of health research.

 The EQUATOR Network was officially launched at its inaugural meeting in London in June 2008.

 Since its launch, the programme has already achieved important milestones.
-The EQUATOR team members are trying to promote the EQUATOR Network, its activities and resources (see our publications for more details).
+EQUATOR team members are promoting the EQUATOR Network, its activities and resources (see our publications for more details).